 - Don’t Forget About Future Damages.
 If you know you’ll be incurring additional medical bills for future costs of care because of your accident, you’ll want to include this information in the claim.
 You may be eligible for compensation to cover those future expenses.

 The aftermath of a car accident can turn your life upside down.
 Taking time to heal from your injury, visiting doctors, and dealing with the expenses can be overwhelming, but it doesn’t have to be.
 Thomas Law Offices can provide the help you need so you can focus on your recovery.

-You can meet with one of our lawyers in a free consultation to go over your case.
+You can meet with one of our Cincinnati car accident lawyers in a free consultation to go over your case.
 Contact our office today so you can have peace of mind that you’re protecting your best interests.